linsyking/messenger-manual/hello world.typ

 - `currentScene` records the current scene name
 - `mousePos` records the mouse position, in virtual coordinate

+*Note.* Since the `globalStartTime` and `sceneStartTime` are discrete, please use a range rather than a specific time point when judging the time.

 Now, run `make` to build the game, and use `elm reactor` or other static file hosting tools (If you use VS Code, you can try using the #link("https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer")[Live Server]), but *DO NOT* directly open the HTML file in the browser because assets won’t be loaded due to CORS.

 We use coordinate `(900, 500)` to render the text instead of using HTML tags.
 This coordinate is not the real pixels on the screen, but the *virtual coordinate* in the game.